Development Bank of the Philippines

-The Development Bank of the Philippines (DBP) is a state-owned development bank headquartered in Makati, Philippines.
+The Development Bank of the Philippines (DBP) is a government-owned development bank headquartered in Makati, Philippines.
 It is primarily tasked to provide banking services to cater to the needs of agricultural and industrial enterprises.
-It has 146 branches including 14 branch lite units.
+As of October 2022, it has 146 branches including 14 branch lite units.

 It was established after World War II in 1947 on the government's effort through its mandate to rebuild the country's war-torn infrastructure.
 It focuses on four major areas of financing — infrastructure and logistics, social services, small and medium enterprises, and the environment.

 As of 2023, it was the eighth-largest bank in the Philippines in terms of assets.
-DBP is also the second-largest and one of the state-owned and controlled banks along with Land Bank of the Philippines (LBP), Overseas Filipino Bank (OFW Bank), and Al-Amanah Islamic Bank.
+DBP is also the second-largest and one of the government-owned and controlled banks along with Land Bank of the Philippines (LBP), Overseas Filipino Bank (OFW Bank), and Al-Amanah Islamic Bank.
 As a GOCC (Government Operated and Controlled Corporation), DBP is required to declare and remit at least half of its annual net earnings to the National Government.